 Life science deals with the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
-Life science includes the study of organisms (including humans), ecosystems, biodiversity, cells, biochemistry, and biotechnology.
+Life science includes fields of study such as the study of organisms (including humans), ecosystems, biodiversity, and the study of the cell, biochemistry, and biotechnology.